 “Yes,” a person can be a Christian and believe in the Big Bang Theory.
 However, a Christian must deal with two key questions: 1) Is the Big Bang Theory factual, and 2) Does the Big Bang Theory violate the teaching of God’s Word?
-I would encourage you to consider the fact that the Bible says that God created the universe and everything that is in it within seven days.
+Every Christian is encouraged to consider the fact that the Bible says God created the universe and everything that is in it within seven days.
+The Big Bang supposedly occurred in Genesis 1:1.
 The Big Bang Theory seeks to provide a different answer.
-Advocates of the Big Bang Theory typically reject the idea of God and use the theory to explain how everything came into existence without God.
+Advocates of the Big Bang Theory typically reject the idea of God and use their theory to explain how everything came into existence without God.
 That is the ultimate goal of the theorists.
 However, some have considered God to be the One that started the Big Bang and allowed the earth to evolve on its own.

 Science is a series of theories.
 Some have been proven to be correct and others have not.
 Those theories that can be tested and verified are declared to be facts and are used to build products, homes, bridges, airplanes, rockets, and send men and women into space, for example.
 Those theories that are not proven should be discarded.
 Some theories cannot be proven.
 The Big Bang is a theory that cannot be proven.
 Yet, many people accept it as if it were fact.
 We cannot go back in time and observe it.
 We cannot recreate the Big Bang in a laboratory.
 It is an unprovable theory.
 We cannot test it.

 In order to demonstrate that a theory is true we must be able to develop a test, run the test, and then determine if the result is consistent with the theory.
+This is credible, scientific practice.
 For example, we believe that gravity exists.
-We test this theory every time we flex our leg muscles in order to propel ourselves up into the air and then we fall back to the ground.
+We test this theory every time we flex our leg muscles in order to propel ourselves upward and then we fall back to the ground.
 We call this jumping and we prove that the scientific theory of gravity is correct.
 But we cannot test the Big Bang Theory.
 But many believe it anyway, even though there are numerous strong reasons for rejecting this theory.
 Recently, the theory was seriously wounded by a significant scientific observation.